ceazyy/nlp-sql-chat-assistant/README.md

 ```bash
 python chatbot.py
 ```
-This will launch a web-based interface where you can enter your queries in natural language.
+This will launch a web-based interface where you can enter queries in natural language.

 ## Usage
-Simply type your query, and the assistant will process it to return relevant results from the database.
+Simply type a query, and the assistant will process it to return relevant results from the database.

 ### Example Queries
 1. Show me all employees in the **[Department]** department